Bremermann's limit

 In particular, Margolus and Levitin have shown that a quantum system with average energy E takes at least time $\textstyle \Delta t = \frac{ \pi \hbar} {2 E}$ to evolve into an orthogonal state.
+This is one of the quantum speed limit theorems.

-However, it has been shown that access to quantum memory in principle allows computational algorithms that require arbitrarily small amount of energy/time per one elementary computation step.
+However, it has been shown that chaining multiple computations or access to quantum memory in principle allow computational algorithms that require arbitrarily small amount of energy/time per one elementary computation step.